alexholmes/hdfs-file-slurper/README.md

-A simple utility to upload files from a local file system into HDFS
+A simple utility to copy files from a local file system into HDFS
 ===================================================================

 ## Motivation